 Net positive is our long-term sustainability ambition.
 It means innovating in our products and services to enable our customers to have more sustainable homes; transforming our business to have a restorative impact on the environment; and making a positive contribution to society and the communities in which we operate.

 Our net positive aspirations for 2050 are:

 By becoming net positive we will grow our business so that our shareholders, customers, employees, suppliers and communities will all prosper.
-We reached our first set of net positive milestones in January 2017 and in 2018 we published our plan for sustainable growth - our next set of milestones up to 2025.
+We reached our first set of net positive milestones in January 2017 and in 2018 we published our Sustainable Growth Plan - our next set of milestones up to 2025.

-The United Nations Sustainable Development Goals provide an international framework for addressing many of these challenges and we aim to support these through our work on sustainability.
+The United Nations Sustainable Development Goals provide an international framework for addressing many of these challenges.
+We aim to support the Goals through our work on sustainability.
 We have identified the priority Goals for our business, where we can have the most impact.
 These include Goal 8 – Decent work and economic growth; Goal 11 – Sustainable cities; and Goal 12 – Responsible consumption and production.
 Wherever possible we’ve reflected the Goals in our own targets.

 We joined the United Nations Global Compact in early 2014, and are committed to its 10 principles covering the areas of human rights, labour, environment and anti-corruption.
 Our sustainability report includes an index showing where relevant information is included.